United Reformed Church

 6.2.1 In order to comply with Income Tax and National Insurance regulations any additional emoluments must be paid through the central payroll system, the costs (including employer's National Insurance contributions) being recovered monthly from the local church by direct debit.
 Such emoluments include:

 6.2.1.2 Stipend Supplements: the payment of stipend supplements is discouraged by the General Assembly.
-However where the local church continues this practice the supplement must be paid centrally.
+However, where the local church continues this practice the supplement must be paid centrally.

 6.2.1.3 Fixed car allowances (see para 6.3.4.2).

-6.3 Financial responsibilities of the local church/pastorate recognising that some of these responsibilities may lie with the synod in certain posts, or shared posts.
+6.3 Financial responsibilities of the local church/pastorate recognising that some of these responsibilities may lie with the Synod in certain posts, or shared posts.

 6.3.1 Synods should take note of the condition and facilities of the manse or, if alternative housing arrangements are to be made, should approve the details of the arrangements before concurring in calls and regularly thereafter.

-6.3.2.1 If the accommodation is owned or rented by the minister/CRCW, a housing allowance, agreed by the pastorate and the minister/CRCW, and approved by the Synod, shall be payable.
+6.3.2.1 If the accommodation is owned or rented by the minister, a housing allowance, agreed by the pastorate and the minister, and approved by the Synod, shall be payable.
 Guidelines for calculating allowances will be issued by the MoM Sub-Committee (see Appendix B).
-6.3.2.2 In the case of part-time ministers/CRCWs the church should meet a proportion of the standing charges of the manse (rates (where payable), council tax, water/sewage charges), or pay a pro rata housing allowance, based on the proportion of stipend paid.

 6.3.4 Travel: the costs of travel on church business shall be met as follows.
 Although these options are available, environmental issues should be taken into account.